 Making girls feel personally responsible is about the most effective technique that is used in schools.
 If the girls can sit with a psychologist or suitably equipped adult, as a group, and discuss what is happening and how it is making each person feel there is a chance that it can be resolved.
 If not the cycle just keeps on going.

 It isn’t all hopeless.
 This is learned behaviour and learned behaviour can often be unlearned.
 But there are commitments that need to be made by parents.
 We need to:

 - Make friendship cool.
 Modelling by adults is the most powerful way of doing that.
 Talk about the great qualities of your friends to your kids.
 Too often we niggle at our friends’ weaknesses instead of verbally celebrating their greatness.

 - Explicitly teach kindness, compassion and empathy.
 We know kids have the capacity for these qualities.
 They are often evident at home or with people of different ages, but they are not being engaged in their relationships with peers.

 - Explicitly teach emotional intelligence.
 Help kids recognise who is loyal and who is safe.
 Talk to them about relational aggression.
 They should be able to recognise it and name it.

 - Teach kids to be:

-- Supporters – Kids can be encouraged to do something as small as make eye contact with a victim while aggression is happening.
+Supporters – Kids can be encouraged to do something as small as making eye contact with a victim while aggression is happening.
 That shows the victim that the behaviour is seen and acknowledged.
 It makes the victim seen and acknowledged.
 They aren’t alone.